W&W Mission: Fostering Warmth that supports Wellness in Body, Soul and Spirit

-Our story begins with a vision to support children, parents and Waldorf schools.
+The story begins with a vision to support children, parents, the culture of learning and community.
 In 2010, with great courage and quite a bit of naiveté, we started a parenting centre that offered programs, opportunities for building community and products that would support health giving lifestyles.
 Warmth and Weather was one of those ideas.

 As a young mother, Heather had designed her own children’s fashion clothing line and had suffered from the chemicals in the fabrics.
 She had been watching the ‘fast fashion’ industry and its impact on the environment and on those in the industry.
 She wanted Warmth and Weather to offer clothing that was making a difference in the well-being of the environment, individual health and the industry.